Visit the incredible UNESCO-listed city in Tuscany, Italy – read on for an easy one day Siena itinerary!

 Did you know that you should validate your train ticket in Italy if there is no assigned seating?
 Click here for 14 things you should know before you go to Italy!

-From the train station, head into a Tabbacheria (newspaper stand) and ask for 2 bus tickets (1 for your return journey); each ticket will cost 1.2 Euros.
+From the train station, head into a Tabbacheria (a newspaper stand or shop, look for a hanging “T” sign) and ask for 2 bus tickets (1 for your return journey); each ticket will cost 1.2 Euros.
 Catch a bus to Viale Garibaldi/Piazza Gramsci and then walk to Piazza del Campo.
 Alternatively, cross the street to the other side of the road from the station and take the escalator up to Viale Vittorio Emanuele II.
 From there, you can also hop on a bus or walk to Piazza del Campo in 20 minutes or so.

 To get back to the station, walk over to San Domenico (about 10 minutes from the Duomo di Siena) and hop on the S10 bus.
 Remember to validate your ticket!

 By bus: The bus to Siena also leaves from outside the Santa Maria Novella station in Florence, and costs approximately the same as a train to Siena.
-The 131R R is the express bus from Florence to Siena (timetable here) and the 131R A will take you back to Florence (timetable here).
-The benefit of taking the bus is that it goes straight to Piazza Gramsci which is closer to Piazza del Campo than the train station.
+The bus schedule and stops may change but in general you are looking for route 131.

 Related post: Looking for other incredible day trips from Florence?
 Click here for some tips on how to visit the Leaning Tower of Pisa and the other monuments in the city!